 The Intercultural Communication module provides basic knowledge about Chilean institutions, cultural forms, and organizations in order to facilitate a better understanding of Chilean society, but also to provide a foundation for the themes and topics that are covered in the other modules.
-The module analyzes social customs and traditions so that students may become aware of and comprehend cultural differences in their everyday contexts, and learn how to manage them successfully.
-Topics discussed include an overview of the Chilean Political Constitution, the basics of the Chilean political structure, a panorama of organized religions in Chile, the education system, gender roles, etc. The Intercultural Communication module also incorporates field site visits, including the National Cemetery, Plaza de Armas, and the Civic Center, among others.
+The module analyzes social customs and traditions so that students may become aware of and comprehend the cultural forms unique to Chile.
+Topics discussed include an overview of the Chilean political constitution, the basics of the Chilean political structure, a panorama of organized religions in Chile, the education system, gender roles, etc.

 In the Chilean History and Culture Through Film module, students watch, analyze and comment on documentary and feature films that deal with Chilean recent history.
 Students participate actively in the analysis and in the discussion of films, applying what they have learned about Chilean history, culture, literature, and about film, to the discussions that take place in each class.

-The films covered in this module work to provide an audiovisual overview of recent Chilean history, which begins with a general introduction to the recent history of Chile.
-In the 1950’s and 1960’s, several important social and political events (The Cuban Revolution, the Cold War, The May Protests of 1968, Liberation Theology, Agrarian Reform, and the election of Salvador Allende in 1970) took place, all of which are briefly considered in this introduction.
+The films covered in this module work to provide an audiovisual overview of recent Chilean history.
 The Unidad Popular era, and the challenges faced by Salvador Allende’s administration (1970-1973), is analyzed through the filmic perspective of documentary filmmaker Patricio Guzmán and his film The Battle of Chile.
 The military coup and the subsequent dictatorship of Augusto Pinochet are explored through Missing (Costa-Gavras), El Mocito (Marcela Said) and Chicago Boys (Carola Fuentes).
 The module also analyzes the long and difficult struggle for human rights and democracy in Chile.
 These social and political movements are analyzed from the point of view of the film The Invisible Country (Anthony Rauld).
-The plebiscite of 1988 is explored through Pablo Larraín’s No. The democratic transition and the struggle to come to terms with the human rights violations committed during the dictatorship are approached by way of the film Memoria Obstinada by Patricio Guzman, while the consolidation of neoliberal culture is approached through the eyes of Alberto Fuguet with his film Se Arrienda.
+The plebiscite of 1988 is explored through Pablo Larraín’s No. The democratic transition and the struggle to come to terms with the human rights violations committed during the dictatorship are approached by way of the film Memoria Obstinada by Patricio Guzmán, while the consolidation of neoliberal culture is approached through the eyes of Alberto Fuguet with his film Se Arrienda.
 Some of the social effects of the transition, as well as the more recent events and themes of contemporary Chile, are explored through the film La Negra (Anthony Rauld), and Aquí se Construye (Ignacio Aguero).
-Finally, the social eruption (estallido social) that took place on October 18th, 2019, will be analyzed with the help of the film The Dinosaurs had Feathers (Anthony Rauld), currently in production.
+Finally, the social eruption (“estallido social”) that took place on October 18th, 2019, will be analyzed with the help of the film The Dinosaurs Had Feathers (Anthony Rauld), currently in production.